tomobones/shell_scripts/README.md

-# shell_scripts
+# SHELL_SCRIPTS

-playing and using in my every day's usage of computers
+Playing and using in my every day's usage of computers.